 The following are some examples of successful livestream commerce efforts.

 a.
 Walmart + TikTok

-Walmart recently collaborated with TikTok for a live-streamed shopping experience.
+In 2021, Walmart collaborated with TikTok for a live-streamed shopping experience.
 Viewers could add items to their cart with a simple click.

-The event managed to garner 7 times more viewers than anticipated and led to a 25% increase in followers’ count.
+The event garnered 7 times more viewers than anticipated, leading to a 25% increase in follower count.

 b.
 Amazon Live

-Amazon has launched a standalone livestream platform called “Amazon Live” for its audience.
-The platform has an ongoing queue of shoppable livestreams, where influencers and curators post product-oriented videos along with special offers.
+Amazon has launched a standalone live stream platform called “Amazon Live” for its audience.
+The platform has endless shoppable live streams, where influencers and curators post product-oriented videos and special offers.